devongarde/ssc/README.txt

 6. -EITHER- build with CMake 3.11 or better ("cd recipe/tea" "cmake ." "make" "ctest" "make install")
 7. -OR- build with recipe\tea\ssc201?.sln in Visual Studios 2017/2019 under Windows
 8. If need be, download, build and install curl (perhaps from curl.haxx.se)
 9. Gleefully run ssc.
-It will misbehave if you are insufficiently gleeful.
+It will break if you are insufficiently gleeful.